maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![Motors](images/motors1.png)

-The first block tells the _selected motor(s)_ to move, either in _rotations_, _degrees_, or _seconds_.
+The first block tells the _selected motor_ to move, either in _rotations_, _degrees_, or _seconds_.
 You can specify the _amount_ and the _direction_ (clockwise or counter clockwise).
-Note that if the amount is negative, it also reverse the direction.
+Note that if the amount is negative, the motor reverse the direction.

-The only thing that is missing is speed.
+The only thing that is missing in this command is _speed_.
 Lego decided to exclude speed from the motor blocks.
 Instead they have a separate set-speed block (5th in the figure above); it sets the default speed for that motor.
 We will see that some blocks do have a speed parameter, this takes precedence over the default speed.
-If there is no set-speed block to set the default speed, the defaults is 75%.
+If there is no set-speed block, the defaults is 75%.

-The second block is similar, but instead of setting an amount, we set a target _position_.
+The second motor block is similar, but instead of setting an amount, we set a target _position_.
 Note that we can force the direction (clockwise or counter clockwise), or let the motor take the shortest path.

 The first two blocks have a target (in rotations, degrees, seconds, or position).